Illinois Nursing CEUs: Fulfilling Your CE Requirements

 Frequently Asked Questions About Illinois Nursing CEUs

-Yes, Illinois accepts online courses from approved providers.
+Can Illinois nurses use online continuing education?
+Yes.
+Illinois accepts online courses from approved sponsors.
 ANCC accredited online education meets the same quality standards as in-person programs and counts fully toward license renewal.

+What happens if I don’t complete my continuing education before APRN license expiration?
 Practicing on an expired license violates Illinois law.
 APRNs must complete all 80 hours before expiration to maintain active status.
 Late renewals may face additional scrutiny and fees.

+How do academic courses count toward Illinois requirements?
 Graduate-level nursing courses count as continuing education.
-One semester credit equals 15 contact hours, while quarter credits equal 12.5 contact hours.
-Verify that your university’s courses address required categories like pharmacology or clinical practice.
+One semester credit equals 15 contact hours, while one quarter credit equals 12.5 contact hours.
+Verify that your university’s courses align with the requirements they are meant to satisfy.

 Begin Your Illinois Nursing CEUs with CE Ready